Counting Temporal Paths: Approximation Algorithms for Temporal Path Counting

-\begin{proof}[Proof of \cref{thm:between-approx}] We only prove the result for an FPRAS, as the argument for the FPTRAS is identical (the only change is that we additionally allow the running times of all algorithms to have arbitrary dependence on the parameter).
+\begin{proof}[Proof of \cref{thm:between-approx}] We only prove the result for an FPRAS, as the argument for the FPTRAS is identical (the only change is that we additionally allow the running times of all algorithms to be of the form $f(k)n^{\mathcal{O}(1)}$).
 We fix an optimality measure $\star \in \{\text{fastest, foremost}\}$ on which the temporal betweenness will be based.